Charlotte Williams: Research and career

 She appears regularly in the media, including on BBC Radio 4's In Our Time and at museums and festivals.
 In 2015 she won the WISE Campaign research award for her eco-plastics start-up.

+In June 2024, Williams was appointed to the Professorship of Inorganic Chemistry, one of the five Statutory Professorships in Chemistry at the University of Oxford and took up a fellowship of St Catherine's College.